Editorial: New schools collaboration offers hope for transfer discussion

 It gets better.

-is that for the first time, the most successful charter program in the country and the St. Louis Public Schools are full partners.
+What this means is that for the first time, the most successful charter program in the country and the St. Louis Public Schools are full partners.
 If KIPP succeeds, St. Louis does.
 Superintendent Kelvin Adams and KIPP executive director Kelly Garrett have already collaborated over the past few years, sharing best practices information, particularly in KIPP’s successful program of identifying and training quality principals.

 But by reversing the school district’s previous practice of not making its empty schools available to charters, the district serves its students in an important way, by reconnecting communities to their centers of education.